 After lunch, we explored the town a bit more, buying a few souvenirs and stopping into an enormous seven(ish) story superstore that sold anything you could ever need – Marie had gotten a burn from our cooking class in Thailand a few days prior and we were needing some basic medical supplies.

 Tired, overwhelmed by the chaotic superstore experience, and ready to get started on the long homeward trek, we left for the hostel to pick up our backpacks, caught the Subway to the airport, and began making our way back to Indiana.
-From the time we’d checked out of the hostel in the morning to the time we hit our beds in Indiana, 50 hours passed and we had made the full transition from humans into zombies.
-I would absolutely do it again though – I had an incredible time exploring both Singapore and the rest of the Asian cities with Marie, and am grateful for her artistic eye who captured our journey so well.
+From the time we’d checked out of the hostel in the morning to the time we hit our beds in Indiana, 50 hours passed.
+I swear, we made the full transition from humans into zombies.
+Though there were a few mistakes I’d avoid the next time, I would absolutely do it again.
+I had an incredible time exploring both Singapore and the rest of the Asian cities with Marie, and am grateful for her artistic eye who captured our journey so well.

 Thanks for reading!
 Looking for more travel tips?

 Join the Suitcase Six mailing list and you’ll get access to 3 freebies to help you plan your next adventure!

 After you sign up, you’ll start receiving the following freebies: 50 Practical Travel Tips from Solo Lady Backpackers (a 6-page PDF), 20 Tips for Sustainable Travel (a checklist), and 30 Jobs to See the World.

 Want more on Singapore?
 Head to our Singapore Archives for the full library.